 - Loss of muscle mass.
-When a dog’s muscular strength is low, their body relies too heavily on his or her joints and tendons.
+When a dog’s muscular strength is low, its body relies too heavily on his or her joints and tendons.
 This combined with weight gain can produce serious problems like arthritis.

 - Weight gain.
 It is very common for pet owners to routinely give their dogs snacks instead of providing them with the physical attention they need.
 This a highway to canine obesity.
 Health issues will assuredly come about if your dog is overweight.

 - Bad or destructive behaviour - barking, biting, digging, chewing, howling.
-Believe it or not these are all behaviours that can be curbed by consistent exercise.
+Believe it or not, these are all behaviours that can be curbed by consistent exercise.

 Simply put, dogs need to exercise regularly.
 This guide will go over different types of exercises for different types of dogs, and ways you can implement the workouts in their everyday routines.